Using Formulas in Groundplan

 FormulaExplainedUnit of Measure

-How Length Supported References correspond to a Plan:
+How the main Length Supported References correspond to a Plan:

 Length Formula examples